awsdocs/amazon-ec2-user-guide/doc_source/ebs-attaching-volume.md

 # Attaching an Amazon EBS Volume to an Instance<a name="ebs-attaching-volume"></a>

-You can attach an available EBS volume to one of your instances that is in the same Availability Zone as the volume\.
+You can attach an available EBS volume to one or more of your instances that is in the same Availability Zone as the volume\.

 **Prerequisites**
 + Determine how many volumes you can attach to your instance\.
 For more information, see [Instance Volume Limits](volume_limits.md)\.